fourTheorem/slic-starter/README.md

 ## Who is behind it?

 SLIC Starter is open source and contributions are welcome from everyone.
-It was started by the team at [fourTheorem](https://fourtheorem.com), also the authors of the [AI as a Service](https://www.aiasaservicebook.com/), a [Manning publication](https://www.manning.com/books/ai-as-a-service) book on Serverless, AI-enabled applications.
+It was started by the team at [fourTheorem](https://fourtheorem.com), also the authors of the book, [AI as a Service](https://www.aiasaservicebook.com/), a [Manning publication](https://www.manning.com/books/ai-as-a-service) on Serverless, AI-enabled applications.

 ## Troubleshooting